 The bottom line is that if you got divorced partly because you could not communicate with your ex-spouse, you need to focus on your post-divorce life.
 It doesn't need to be a focus because your ex-spouse deserves your respect.
 It needs to focus because the failure to do so can harm your child and is not in their best interests.
 Keep this lesson in mind, and you will be set up for success on visitation weekend.

 Questions about today's blog post?
 Contact the Law Office of Bryan Fagan

-If you have any questions about the material contained in today's blog post please do not hesitate to contact the Law Office of Bryan Fagan.
+If you have any questions about the material contained in today's blog post, please do not hesitate to contact the Law Office of Bryan Fagan.
 These licensed family law attorneys offer free of charge consultations six days a week here in our office.
-These consultations are a great opportunity for you to be able to learn more about your case and about how our office can help you achieve the goals you have for yourself and your case.
+These consultations are an excellent opportunity for you to learn more about your case and how our office can help you achieve the goals you have for yourself and your case.